stellar-deprecated/kelp/README.md

 ## Communication

-- Ask questions on the [Stellar StackExchange][stackexchange]; use the `kelp` tag
+- Ask questions on the [Stellar StackExchange][stackexchange] using the `kelp` tag
-- Announcements will be made on the Google Group mailing list: https://groups.google.com/forum/#!forum/kelp-announce
+- Announcements will be made on the [announcements distribution list][announcements-group]
-- Community discussions (outside of questions) can take place on the mailing list: https://groups.google.com/forum/#!aboutgroup/kelp-talk
+- Community discussions (outside of questions) can take place on the [mailing list][discussions-group]

 ## Code of Conduct